philli123gaming/MyTaskapp/README.md

-add needs work criteria for making a task more windows options so I don't have to type into console anymore GUI Interface: Develop a graphical user interface (GUI) using libraries like Tkinter or PyQt to provide a more user-friendly experience. - (probably using a markup language could be time to learn react or master sass) add extra properties to files to  make updateable add comments and make code more understandable - next Look up bad task reviews
+add needs work criteria for making a task more windows options so I don't have to type into console anymore GUI Interface: Develop a graphical user interface (GUI) using libraries like Tkinter or PyQt to provide a more user-friendly experience. - (probably using a markup language could be time to learn react or master sass) view tasks needs to be the home page then I have to fit existing task options into the view tasks page add extra properties to files to  make updateable add comments and make code more understandable - next Look up bad task reviews